AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/update-services.md

 # Update services best practices

-This article provides recommendations to keep your Adobe Commerce on cloud infrastructure technology stack updated with links to helpful resources.
+This article provides recommendations to keep your Adobe Commerce on cloud infrastructure technology stack updated and provides links to helpful resources.

 ## Affected products and versions